bader-daniel/ios_cdp_discovery/README.md

 Password is collected with input(), not ideal

 ability to specify initial hosts to odd to search using a range (low to high address), instead of csv file.

+Different IOS-versions should be different classes, so that more types of devices can be used with better methods for collecting data for those that support it.